Working with Files & Directories in Python

 Loop over files in directory, recursively

-To loop over all files recursively under some path (i.e. including subdirectories):
+Loop over all files recursively under a path (including subdirectories):

 import os